Raffles Health Insurance is one of the lesser known insurers in Singapore, but they are actually one of 7 insurers offering Integrated Shield plans.

 *For Singapore citizen aged 35

-However, Raffles Shield A and Raffles Shield Private perform much better, offering above-average coverage at average prices.
+Raffles Shield A and Raffles Shield Private offer average coverage at average prices.

-Raffles Health Insurance is owned by Raffles Medical Group, which also owns Raffles Hospital.
-One perk of the Raffles Shield A Plan is that you can purchase a Raffles Hospital Option.
-This enables you to get 100% coverage not only at Class A public/restructured hospitals, but also Raffles Hospital, which is a private hospital.
+But one perk of the Raffles Shield A Plan is that you can purchase a Raffles Hospital Option.
+You can get covered not only at public hospitals, but also Raffles Hospital, which is a private hospital.
 That means you’ll be able to get private hospital treatment while paying less than you would for a private hospital plan.

 If you’re on the A or Private plan, make sure you go to a public hospital or panel specialist as that will affect the amount of pre-hospitalisation and post-hospitalisation coverage you receive.